 The following Traffic Calming Studies are currently in progress:

 Service requests for a neighbourhood Traffic Calming Study may be initiated through 311.
-The following details must be provided to the operator:

 Transportation Planning Division

-Hours of Operation: 8:30 a.m. - 4:30 p.m.
+Hours of Operation, Monday to Friday (holidays excepted): 8:30 a.m. to 4:30 p.m.

 Phone: For general information, call 311.
-For detailed inquiries, call (519) 255-6248.
+For detailed inquiries, call (519) 255-6267.